 Choosing a Caregiver

-Generally speaking, a caregiver is an individual, OTHER THAN THE PATIENT, that is 18 years or older and that has agreed to undertake the responsibility for managing the well-being of the qualifying patient with respect to the medical use of marijuana.
+Generally speaking, a caregiver is an individual, OTHER THAN THE PATIENT, that is 18 years or older and that has agreed to undertake the responsibility for managing the well-being of the qualifying patient with respect to the medical use of cannabis.

 - This must be clearly articulated in the electronic application (See Registration Information) that is submitted to DOH; and/or